Blady-Com/gnoga/docs/user_guide.md

 ## Introduction to Gnoga
 ### What is Gnoga

 Defining Gnoga is an important first step to using it.
-Gnoga is a framework and tools for developing GUI applications using the Ada language with web technologies providing the rendering engine.
-Gnoga should not be confused with web development frameworks.
-While Gnoga is very capable of creating web applications, and is even more capable than most web development frameworks, using Gnoga for web applications is only one possiblity, native applications are just as easy to create and with the same code base.
+Gnoga is a framework and associated tools for developing GUI applications using the Ada language leveraging web technologies to provide a rendering engine.
+Gnoga should not be confused to a web development framework.
+While Gnoga is very capable of creating web applications and perform in that roll and is even more capable than most web development frameworks, using Gnoga for web applications is only one possiblity.
+Native applications for desktop and mobile are just as easy to create and all using the same code base.

 ### How does Gnoga work?